 A stubborn DIY enthusiast, he self-released his debut full-length solo CD ‘Full Moon Over Wowtown’ on his own Psychoteddy label in 2002.
 It was later snatched up by London-based Breakin’ Beats for release in the UK and Europe.
-Numerous singles, compilations and seven other albums have followed on various labels including SL Records, Homesleep and Blang.
+Numerous singles, compilations and eight other albums have followed on various labels including SL Records, Homesleep and Blang.
 Among these releases are an original score for a major German stage production of ‘Peer Gynt’ (by award-winning director Kay Voges), and – inspired by a meeting with director David Lynch – a highly-rated covers album ‘Songs From The Films Of David Lynch’.

 Thomas has been featured in two full-length film documentaries: ‘Instrumental’, from director Gabe Shalom (US, 2005) documenting the lives of four artists who make instruments, and Adam Clitheroe’s ‘One Man In The Band’ (UK, 2008).
 He’s done university lectures on creativity and music and been featured with his Hornicator in a Marvel Comic.

 Wowtown is a surreal place from which some of the characters and events in Thomas’s songs originate.
 He’s been writing The Wowtown News, which usually appears in the form of bite-sized missives or surreal weather updates at the end of his email newsletters which he sends to a long list of faithful subscribers, for over 25 years.
 An audio series of The Wowtown News ran on Resonance FM Radio (UK) starting in 2003.
 These episodes were later released as Podcasts.
 Thomas is currently compiling a selection of these stories to be released as a book.